cdseaholm/carl-seaholm-profile-MongoDB-Version-Live-Current-/README.md

 This portfolio is built with the following technologies:

 - **Frontend**: NextJS, Javascript, Typescript, TailwindCSS, React
-- **Backend**: Prisma, PostgreSQL
+- **Backend**: MongoDB
 - **Deployment**: Vercel
-- **Data Fetching**: Apollo, GraphQL
+- **Data Fetching**: REST APIs
-- **Miscellaneous**: Lucia, Gray-matter

 ## Architecture

 The architecture of this portfolio is designed to be scalable and easy to update.
-While most of the data is currently hardcoded due to budget constraints, the structure is in place to easily transition to a server-based setup.
-This would allow for real-time updates and a more dynamic user experience.
+I have a mixture of hardcoded data and data fetched from MongoDB on their Atlas (free version).
+This could possibly change once budget constraints are lifed.

 ## Running Locally